What is a Roth IRA and How Does It Work? Your Tax-Free Future

 • ✓ Contributions are made with after-tax dollars.

-• ✓ Qualified withdrawals in retirement are completely tax-free.
+• ✓ Qualified withdrawals in retirement are tax-free.

 • ✓ Offers tax-free growth on investments.